Drunk driving (OWI) convictions have significant impacts on your commercial driver license (CDL)

 Individuals with a commercial driver license (CDL) face an aggravated impact after an OWI conviction.
 Drunk driving defense attorney Benjamin Van Severen explains how your CDL is impacted in this blog post.
 For information on various ways to beat an OWI charge, make sure to continue reading.

 All things considered, hiring a top drunk driving attorney to defend your OWI puts you in the best position to win your case.
 Surely in the case of a CDL-holder, winning your drunk driving case is even more important.
-Contact Meyer Van Severen, S.C. at (414) 270-0202.
+Contact Van Severen Law Office at (414) 270-0202.
 By all means, speak with a skilled OWI attorney and start defending your case.

 What are the penalties?

 The State of Wisconsin determined that individuals with commercial driver licenses must abide by stricter safety standards.
 Importantly, CDLs are required to operate vehicles over 26,000 pounds, vehicles carrying hazardous materials, and vehicles that transport more than 16 passengers.
 Certainly, truck drivers, bus drivers, and other professional large vehicle operators all must possess CDLs.

 Penalties differ based upon whether the driver was in the commercial motor vehicle at the time of the offense: